4 Types of Debt Consolidation Loans

 Depending on your credit rating, you could have trouble getting approved for a personal loan.
 If you have bad credit you may be approved but at a higher interest rate, or you may not be approved at all.
-Taking a high interest rate personal would let you combine your balances, but you may not save money in the long run.
+Taking a high-interest rate personal would let you combine your balances, but you may not save money in the long run.

 Debt consolidation loans are offered by banks and credit unions for the sole purpose of combining your debts.
 Debt consolidation loans vary, so it's important that you choose wisely.
 Debt consolidation loans ideally have a lower interest rate than the rates you're currently paying.
 Be aware that sometimes the lower monthly payment is achieved by increasing the repayment period.
-This could mean that you pay more interest overall because of the longer repayment timeline.
+It could mean that you pay more interest overall because of the longer repayment timeline.

-Choosing a Debt Consolidation Loan Type
+Choosing a Loan Type

-Know that with any type of debt consolidation loan, you're not really getting rid of your debt.
+Know that with any type of debt consolidation loan, you're not getting rid of your debt.
 Instead, you're simply shuffling it around so that it becomes easier to pay.
 You'll feel like you have less debt and may be tempted to borrow more.
 Practice discipline and avoid borrowing until after your debt consolidation loan has been completely repaid.
 Even then, it's important that use good judgment in taking on additional debt.